Fair trade under scrutiny

 Yet, not every label is just a marketing gag.
 Several organic seals and fair trade labels possess definite standards and control mechanisms.

-Fair trade labels
+Fair trade labels and definitions

 Most important and well-known labels are the World Fair Trade Organization label and the Fairtrade seal.
 Despite the organisations in question are travelling different paths regarding fair trade, they are referring to the same definition of fair trade and they are both organised in Forum Fairer Handel, e.g. for purposes of training and promotion of fair trade.